15 timeless pieces to begin your journey into classical music

 Holst – The Planets

-The Planets is piece for orchestra in seven sections, or movements, by Gustav Holst.
+The Planets is a suite for orchestra in seven sections, or movements, by Gustav Holst.
 Each movement is inspired by one of the planets and their characteristics as defined by astrology.

 So there’s ‘Mars, the bringer of war’; ‘Jupiter, the bringer of jollity’ and ‘Venus, the bringer of Peace’.
-‘Mars’ and ‘Jupiter’ are the best know, but the whole piece is completely enchanting.
+‘Mars’ and ‘Jupiter’ are the best known, but the whole work is completely enchanting.

-The symphony has the traditional four movements (or sections), but that’s where Beethoven’s adherence to tradition stops.
+Beethoven’s ‘Eroica’ symphony has the traditional four movements, but that’s where the composer’s adherence to tradition stops.
 This is a piece that broke the mould.

 Rachmaninov – Piano Concerto No.2